Sahil-Upadhyay/Stack-Overflow-Clone/README.md

  Use the above program in the client side and server side to download dependencies.

 # `yarn -start` or `npm- start`
- To run the server side after installing dependencies
+ To run the client side and server side both after after installing dependencies,